unlp-workshop/unlp-2024-shared-task/README.md

 Model evaluation will be twofold:

 * Automated evaluation — the **accuracy** of the model's answers to multiple-choice questions.
 The questions are based on the Ukrainian External Independent Evaluation tasks related to the topics of Ukrainian history, language, and literature.
-Please find sample questions in sample.jsonl.
+Please find sample questions in [llm-for-ua-sample.jsonl](data/llm-for-ua-sample.jsonl).

 * Human evaluation — **manual ratings** of text generation tasks, like text summarization, short story and poem generation, adding explanations to sample text, free chat.

 ## Submission